 Urikar Pro 2 – The Heated Option, More Affordable

-The heated therapy function allows for heat therapy alongside percussive therapy.
-The heat helps to calm the pain during muscle spasms and helps to speed up the healing process.
+The heated therapy function allows for simultaneous heat and percussive therapy.
+The heat can help to alleviate pain during muscle spasms and speed up the recovery process.

-To do this, Urikar equipped the device with a special ceramic-coated attachment.
-The attachment warms up to 104-113 degrees Fahrenheit – we measured the temperature just to be sure, and it’s true.
+To implement this, Urikar has provided a special ceramic-coated attachment that warms up to 104-113 degrees Fahrenheit – we measured the temperature ourselves to confirm this.

-- They also advertise a percussion range of up to 3400RPM.
-That is not true either; our measurements gave us a range of 1040-2050RPM – a ridiculous overstatement.
-Maybe the heating option and the dynamic speeds eat up the percussions and weaken the stall force to some extent?
+- They also claim a percussion range of up to 3400RPM.
+However, our measurements gave us a range of 1040-2050RPM – a significant overstatement.
+Maybe the heating option and dynamic speeds could impact the percussion range and stall force?

 Its quality is inferior to Ekrin B37 and the Bob and Brad D6 Pro.
 It’s also not the quietest gun out there; it sometimes makes a creaking sound when pushed hard against the body – but you can’t have everything at this price…:

-if you want to buy it, you will only have to pay $169.99.
-However, a special URIKAR02 coupon code (when applied at the checkout) gives you over 60% discount, so you can get it for $62.9.
+Urikar Pro 2 normally retails for $169.99.
+However, a special URIKAR02 coupon code (when applied at the checkout) gives you a huge 60% discount, so you can get it for only $63.

 Full Review Read our in-depth Urikar Pro 2 review here.